dzduniak/LauncherIconTool/README.md

 SVG files
 ----------------

-If you are creating your icon using vector editing software, there is better way.
+If you are creating your icon using vector editing software, there is better way:

 1. First export your image to **SVG** format.
 2. Install [Inkspace](http://www.inkscape.org/en/).